ksylvan/RaspberryPiSetup/README.md

 Use the instructions from here: http://fedoraproject.org/wiki/Networking/CLI#Wifi

+Basically, first do this:

+    nmcli device wifi connect NotTheRealNetworkName password NotTheRealPassword

+This will connect to the wifi network and create a file named /etc/sysconfig/network-scripts/keys-NotTheRealNetworkName.

     nmcli connection edit con-name wlan0

 Then use the various sections to set the SSID, etc.

-The "nmcli" commands end up generating a file /etc/sysconfig/network-scripts/ifcfg-wlan0 containing the following (redacted) content:
+The "nmcli" commands end up generating the /etc/sysconfig/network-scripts/ifcfg-wlan0 containing the following (redacted) content:

     [root@pidora ~]# cat /etc/sysconfig/network-scripts/ifcfg-wlan0